-Writing a personal branding statement is a lot like creating a branding statement for a company, product or a service.
+Writing a personal branding statement is a lot like creating a branding statement for a company, product or service.
 The big difference is you are crafting it from a personal angle because it's about you.
-Your personal branding statement will be unique to you and if written correctly it will clearly describe what you do and who you serve.
+Your personal branding statement will be unique to you and, if written correctly, it will clearly describe what you do and who you serve.

 Grab a piece of paper and a pen.
-I'm going to walk you through the steps of drafting your personal branding statement.
-It sounds harder than it is, but you'll need to have an open mind and be in a quiet place where you can brainstorm without interruption.
+Summing yourself up in a single line probably sounds harder than it is.
+Start off with an open mind and in a quiet place where you can brainstorm without interruption.

-Now you need to put it all together.
-A personal branding statement is best if it's one sentence, but if you get stuck you can go to two.
-However, no more than two sentences!
-The job of your personal branding statement is to "grab" the attention, it is not supposed to tell your entire story.
+The next step is putting it all together.
+A personal branding statement is best if it's one sentence, but definitely no more than two.
+The job of your personal branding statement is to "grab" the attention of potential clients, not to tell your entire story.

 Example of a Personal Branding Statement

 "A divorced woman who specializes in helping divorcing couples find mutually acceptable custody solutions, and helps each gets back on the road to mutual happiness for not only them but for their children."